danlentz/cl-ctrie/readme.md

 > Insert a new entry into CTRIE mapping KEY to VALUE.
 If an entry with key equal to KEY aleady exists in CTRIE, according to the equality predicate defined by `CTRIE-TEST` then the priorbmapping will be replaced by VALUE.
-Returns `(KEY .
-VALUE)` representing the mapping in the resulting CTRIE
+Returns `VALUE` representing the mapping in the resulting CTRIE